-- The Headteacher will, as far as possible, avoid excluding permanently any pupil with an Education, Health and Care Plan (EHC Plan), any pupil identified as SEN or a looked after child. - The School will engage proactively with parents/carers in supporting the behaviour of pupils with additional needs.
-In relation to looked after children, the school will cooperate proactively with foster carers or children's home workers and the local authority that looks after the child. - Where the school has concerns about the behaviour, or risk of exclusion, of a child with additional needs, a pupil with a EHC Plan or identified as SEN, or a looked after child, it will, in partnership with others, (including the local authority as necessary) consider what additional support or alternative placement might be required.
-This will involve assessing the suitability of provision for a pupil's SEN. Where a pupil has an EHC Plan or identified as SEN, the school will consider requesting an early annual review or interim/emergency review.
+- The Headteacher will, as far as possible, avoid excluding permanently any pupil with an Education, Health and Care Plan (EHC Plan), any pupil identified as SEND or a looked after child. - The School will engage proactively with parents/carers in supporting the behaviour of pupils with additional needs.
+In relation to looked after children, the school will cooperate proactively with foster carers or children's home workers and the local authority that looks after the child. - Where the school has concerns about the behaviour, or risk of suspension, of a child with additional needs, a pupil with a EHC Plan or identified as SEND, or a looked after child, it will, in partnership with others, (including the local authority as necessary) consider what additional support or alternative placement might be required.
+This will involve assessing the suitability of provision for a pupil's SEND.
+Where a pupil has an EHC Plan or identified as SEN, the school will consider requesting an early annual review or interim/emergency review. - If a child with an ECHP is suspended, the SENCO will inform casework at the Local Authority. - If a looked after child is suspended the virtual school will be informed by the SENCO.